junaidulhassan/LLM-PowerHouse-A-Curated-Guide-for-LLMs-Models-with-Custom-Training-and-Inferencing/README.md

 You will find many alignment methods in research literature, we will only stick to 3 alignment methods for the sake of discussion

 ### 📌 RLHF:
-- Step 1 & 2: Train an LLM (pre-training for the base model + supervised/instruction fine-tuning for chat model)
+- Steps 1 & 2: Train an LLM (pre-training for the base model + supervised/instruction fine-tuning for the chat model)
 - Step 3: RLHF uses an ancillary language model (it could be much smaller than the main LLM) to learn human preferences.
 This can be done using a preference dataset - it contains a prompt, and a response/set of responses graded by expert human labelers.
 This is called a “reward model”.
-- Step 4: Use a reinforcement learning algorithm (eg: PPO - proximal policy optimization), where the LLM is the agent, the reward model provides a positive or negative reward to the LLM based on how well it’s responses align with the “human preferred responses”.
+- Step 4: Use a reinforcement learning algorithm (eg: PPO - proximal policy optimization), where the LLM is the agent, the reward model provides a positive or negative reward to the LLM based on how well its responses align with the “human preferred responses”.
 In theory, it is as simple as that.
-However, implementation isn’t that easy - requiring lot of human experts and compute resources.
+However, implementation isn’t that easy - requiring lot of human experts and computing resources.
 To overcome the “expense” of RLHF, researchers developed DPO.
 - RLHF : [RLHF: Reinforcement Learning from Human Feedback](https://huyenchip.com/2023/05/02/rlhf.html)

 ### 📌 DPO: